 Some passengers are quite happy to be bumped, anticipating hefty compensation for giving up their seat.
 But check the payout before you commit, because it might be less than you expect.

-Voluntary bumping typically happens if a flight is overbooked and you volunteer to be bumped.
+Voluntary bumping typically happens if a flight is overbooked and you volunteer to vacate your seat.
 Involuntary bumping happens without your approval.
-However, “Airlines won't bump a first or business class passenger or ones who pay higher fares,” said Benét J. Wilson, an aviation and travel journalist, and co-editor of Airways News.
+However, “Airlines won't bump a first or business class passenger or ones who pay higher fares,” said Benét J. Wilson, an aviation and travel journalist.

-If the airline can't get you to your destination within an hour of your original arrival time, you can get up to $650 for a U.S. destination with a short delay, and up to $1,300 for a long delay.
-The payouts are much less for voluntary bumping — around $200 in air vouchers in most cases, according to FinancialPost.com.
+If the airline can't get you to your destination within one to four hours of your original arrival time, by law you can get up to $675 for a U.S. destination with a short delay, and up to $1,350 for a delay of more than four hours, according to the U.S. DOT.

-Sadly, dressing the part will not get you an upgrade to business or first class.
-The more important factors are whether the flight is oversold, in which case there is more chance of an upgrade, and your status as a frequent flier, according to Business Insider.
+Sadly, dressing the part probably will not get you an upgrade to business or first class.
+The more important factors are whether the flight is oversold, in which case there is more chance of an upgrade, plus your status as a frequent flier, according to Business Insider.

-For a ticket from Chicago to Tokyo for May 2016, an economy-class ticket was $992, a business-class seat was $2,814 and a first-class seat was $9,336, according to Business Insider.
+For a flight from Chicago to Tokyo in August 2017, an economy-class ticket started at $1,187, a business-class seat was $2,795 and a first-class seat was $11,197, according to a Skyscanner search.
 Airlines can’t afford to give away thousands of dollars in preferred seating no matter how expensive your suit.